Force over Distance: Chapter 18

 “So, did it work?”
 Young asked.
 “Your electrophysiologic benchmark, or whatever.
 Did you reach it?”

-“Well,” Rush pulled both feet off the table and sat forward again, propping both elbows on the table.
+“Well.”
+Rush pulled his feet off the table and sat forward.
 “Tha’ was an open question.
 For a while.
-Consensus was no. And it fucked me up.
+Consensus was ‘no.’ An’ it fucked me up.
 I mean, you’ve seen this, right?”
-He gestured vaguely to his own head.
-“Whatever this is—it’s so fuckin’ far from your solidly methodical approach that you’re as bloody difficult for me to follow as I am for you.”
+He gestured vaguely at his own head.
+“Whatever this is?
+It’s so fuckin’ far from your solidly methodical approach that you’re as bloody difficult for me t’follow as I am for you.”

 “More water, genius.”
-Young said, feeling none too steady himself.
+Young felt none too steady himself.

 “Jackson felt sorry for me.
 He’s a right bastard.”
 Rush poured himself a shot of water, only spilling about half of it in the process.
-“But he knew—I don’t know if he could tell or if he just guessed, but I turned into this.”
+“But he knew—I don’ know if he could tell or he jus’ guessed, but I turned into this.”

 “This,” Rush gestured dismissively at himself.
-“This, that you all fuckin’ well know.
+“This, tha’ y’all fuckin’ well know.
 Ninety percent intuitive bullshit, ten percent explanatory gloss.
 Like a fuckin’ fired glaze.
-Y’think I’d walk around not explaining things on a disintegrating starship if I could explain the things and not have the ship disintegrate?
-I don’t want it to disintegrate.
-Even if your whole bloody bullshit psychologizing was correct and I didn’t care, literally at all, about any member of the crew, even then, I’m still not gonna want to fuckin’ rip apart by tidal forces while I’m burning to death, right?”
+Y’think I’d walk around not explaining things on a disintegrating starship if I could explain the things an’ not have the ship disintegrate?
+I don’t wan’ it to disintegrate.
+Even if your whole bloody bullshit psychologizing was correct an’ I didn’t care, lit’rally at all, about any member of the crew, even then, I’m still not gonna want to fuckin’ rip apart by tidal forces while I’m burning t’death, right?”

 “Uh,” Young said.
 “Right.”